kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// UpdatedNumberScheduled is the total number of nodes that are running updated
 	// daemon pod
 	UpdatedNumberScheduled int32 `json:"updatedNumberScheduled"`

+	// NumberAvailable is the number of nodes that should be running the
+	// daemon pod and have one or more of the daemon pod running and
+	// available (ready for at least minReadySeconds) NumberAvailable int32 `json:"numberAvailable"`

+	// NumberUnavailable is the number of nodes that should be running the
+	// daemon pod and have non of the daemon pod running and available
+	// (ready for at least minReadySeconds)
+	NumberUnavailable int32 `json:"numberUnavailable"`
 }
 ```